Uganda remains steadfast on refugees despite COVID-19 | DW | 03.07.2020

 "We also see that many governments are not prioritising refugees and we think that it is critical that they do."

-"We are seeing some examples of that, but in general we are seeing that governments are focusing on their national populations and maybe less so on refugees — deprioritising refugees.
+"We are seeing some examples of that, but in general we are seeing that governments are focusing on their national populations and maybe less so on refugees — deprioritizing refugees.

 Josephine Mahachi contributed to this article.